pybpod/pybpod-api/docs/source/getting_started/writing_protocols.rst

     :py:meth:`pybpodapi.model.state_machine.state_machine.StateMachine.add_state`

 After configuring the state machine, we send it to the Bpod device by calling the method *send_state_machine*.
 We are then ready to run the next trial, by calling the *run_state_machine* method.
-On run completion, we can print the data that was returned and stored on the *raw_events* variable.
+On run completion, we can print the data that was stored on the *raw_data* variable.
+The trial events have been processed as well.

 .. code-block:: python
     :linenos: